BWH Division of General Internal Medicine Primary Care Program

 Salina Bakshi, MD – Senior Director at Walmart Health and Wellness | Primary Care Physician at University of Pennsylvania

-Patricia Foo, MD, PhD – Primary Care Internist and Interim Division Chief of Primary Care, Highland Hospital, Oakland, CA
+Patricia Foo, MD, PhD – Primary Care Internist and Division Chief of Primary Care, Highland Hospital, Oakland, CA

 Benjamin Grin, MD – Primary Care Internist, Kansas City, MO